Medically reviewed by Drugs.com. Last updated on Apr 20, 2022.

 - Work in certain occupations.
 Certain work environments, such as a construction site, put you at risk of falling from a height or dropping something heavy on your foot.

 - Keep your home cluttered or poorly lit.
-Walking around in a house with too much clutter or too little light may lead to falls and foot and ankle injuries.
+Walking around in a house with too much clutter or too little light may lead to falls and foot injuries.

 - Have certain conditions.
-Having decreased bone density (osteoporosis) can put you at risk of injuries to your foot and ankle bones.
+Having decreased bone density (osteoporosis) can put you at risk of injuries to your foot bones.

-Complications of a broken ankle or broken foot are uncommon but may include:
+Complications of a broken foot are uncommon but may include:

 - Arthritis.
-Fractures that extend into the joint can cause arthritis years later.
-If your ankle or foot starts to hurt long after a break, see your doctor for an evaluation.
+Fractures that extend into a joint can cause arthritis years later.
+If your foot starts to hurt long after a break, see your doctor for an evaluation.

 - Bone infection (osteomyelitis).
 If you have an open fracture, meaning one end of the bone protrudes through the skin, your bone may be exposed to bacteria that cause infection.

-During the physical exam, your doctor will check for points of tenderness in your foot and ankle.
+During the physical exam, your doctor will check for points of tenderness in your foot.
 The precise location of your pain can help determine its cause.